Sharlikran/fsdoc/index.md

 {% include image.html file="jeffontheroadagain.jpg" alt="jeffontheroadagain" %}
 {% include emptyline.html %}
 {% include paragraph.html par="Jeff answered the call to action and was joined today by Joan.
 Both equiped with a weapon and stimpacks.
 Jeff has scored first with a Sawed Off Shotgun." %}

+{% include emptyline.html %}
+{% include image.html file="overseerofficefirstadventure.jpg" alt="overseerofficefirstadventure" %}
+{% include emptyline.html %}
+{% include paragraph.html par="We finally have our Overseers Office and our Dwellers went on their first adventure.
+Our Dwellers are ready to collect more Historical Data for our Vault Library." %}